EmoryMLIP/emory-reu-ret-website/content/projects/2022-storm-surge/index.md

  # Data Assimilation for Hurricane Storm Surge Modeling

 This post was written by Emily Corcoran, Hannah Park- Kaufmann, and Logan Knudsen.
 The project was advised by Dr. Talea Mayo.
-Our team has created a [midterm presentation](https://github.com/hakuupi/emory-reu-ret-website/blob/main/content/projects/2022-storm-surge/img/data_assimilation_for_glacier_modeling.pdf), blitz video, poster, paper, and has written code.
+Our team has also created a [midterm presentation](https://github.com/hakuupi/emory-reu-ret-website/blob/main/content/projects/2022-storm-surge/img/data_assimilation_for_glacier_modeling.pdf), blitz video, poster, paper, and has written code.

 <!---What we've achieved -->

 <!---What the importance of it is -->

 ## Glaciers
-Research has shown that climate change will likely impact storm surge inundation and make modeling this process more difficult.
+Research has shown that climate change will likely impact [storm surge inundation](https://doi.org/10.3389/fbuil.2020.588049) and make modeling this process more difficult.
 Sea-level rise caused by climate change plays a part in this impact.
 To better model sea-level rise, glaciers can be modeled.
 Marine-Terminating Glaciers have a natural flow towards the ocean, which contributes to sea level rise.
 By the year 2300, the Antarctic ice sheet is projected to cause up to [3 meters of sea level rise](https://go.gale.com/ps/i.do?id=GALE%7CA431965879&sid=googleScholar&v=2.1&it=r&linkaccess=abs&issn=00280836&p=HRCA&sw=w&userGroupName=anon%7Eed4bce0c) globally.
 Due to the severe impacts of glacial melting, modeling changes in ice sheets is an important task.
-There are challenges to modeling sea level rise, as ice sheet instability leads to significant sea-level rise uncertainty.
+There are challenges to modeling sea level rise, as [ice sheet instability leads to significant sea-level rise uncertainty](https://doi.org/10.1073/pnas.1904822116).
 <p align="center">
   <img width="500" height="300" src="https://github.com/hakuupi/emory-reu-ret-website/blob/main/content/projects/2022-storm-surge/img/groundingline2da.png">
 </p> <!--- Above is a simple schematic figure of a grounding line -->